 Falling through the net – overcoming PIP problems

-For another client, who had been working part-time to top up her PIP payments but was made redundant shortly before Christmas, Jacob came to the rescue to help her recover from the nightmare of losing virtually everything, to lift her out of poverty and put her back on her feet.
+Last year, one of our clients was made redundant shortly before Christmas.
+She had been working part-time to top up her PIP payments.
+We came to the rescue to help her recover from the nightmare of losing virtually everything, to lift her out of poverty and put her back on her feet.